Bancroft School Indoor Soccer League Rules & Regulations

 - All complaints are to be filed through Mario after the game.

-- Endangering by sliding will result in a 2-minute penalty
+- Endangering by sliding will result in a direct kick

 - Player committing infraction(s) may be awarded a 2-minute penalty.
 The player will come back when time expires or when opponent scores.